benjaminsnorris/bennorris.org/_posts/2016-06-20-ios-10-and-my-apps.md

 ---
-title:          iOS 10 and my apps
+title:          "iOS 10 and my apps"
 date:           2016-06-20 08:20:00-0700
 excerpt:        Some raw thoughts on how the new possibilities announced at WWDC 2016 might affect my apps
 category:       General